christophihl/startupengineer/content/_repos/tech_ent/z_cases.md

 ## Lean Startup & Experimentation

-`Please choose in advance one of the following three cases to work on in your group.
-Then it would only be smart to choose this case also for an optional individual case memo :wink:`
+`Please choose in advance one of the following three cases to work on in your group:`

 **Case 1**: [Rent The Runway](https://www.dropbox.com/s/sgtqule2e5d65c8/RentTheRunway.pdf?dl=0)